The Science of Water and GERD: Understanding the Connection

 Does water cause reflux symptoms?

 Drinking plain water does not cause heartburn or other GERD symptoms for most people.
-In fact, swapping water for coffee, tea, or soda (beverages typically associated with acid reflux) is an effective way for some folks to reduce their symptoms.
+In fact, replacing beverages that are typically associated with acid reflux, such as coffee, tea, or soda, with water can be an effective way for some individuals to reduce their symptoms.
 There is even an indication that drinking alkaline water may help reduce hydrochloric acid’s effects on the body, leading to improvements in acid reflux, although more research on that is needed.

 Carbonated water, like seltzer, can contribute to reflux symptoms for some people.
 Drinking plain water does briefly decrease the acidity of the stomach contents, but there’s no scientific evidence that this improves GERD or acid reflux.